hollance/TheKissOfShame/README.md

 Bugs I found (or introduced hehe):

 - [FIXED] ~~The Link buttons under the input/output knobs disappear when the reels are hidden.~~
-- Sometimes there is an extremely loud glitch.
+- ‼️ Sometimes there is an extremely loud glitch.
 Not sure yet what causes this, maybe some uninitialized memory.
 Hard to reproduce.
+To prevent such loud output, a limiter was added that outputs silence if such a loud spike is detected (anything over +20 dB).
 - The hacky way I've implemented the Link Input/Output mode may be problematic.
 Sometimes this gives an assertion on `beginGesture` being called twice.
 Not a massive problem but not great either.
 - [FIXED] ~~When restoring state, the Shame knob's cross is in the right position but the colored track isn't shown.~~
 - [FIXED] ~~When the Hurricane Sandy environment is active, moving the Age knob to the minimum position can cause the low-pass filter to give a massive gain boost.~~